tsandstr/ling380-final-project/sentences.md

 * Please don't talk like that anyone ever again
 * Tim wondered why there isn't any peace and quiet anywhere
 * I wasn't ever going there anymore

+Robustness to Intervening Material
+* We don't go to the supermarket anymore.
+We don't go to the supermarket that is owned by Mark anymore.
+We don't go down the block to the supermarket that is owned by Mark anymore.
+* Jane didn't buy any books.
+Jane didn't go to the store and buy any books.
+Jane didn't go to the neighboring city and enter the store to buy any books.
+* I am not a fan of pizza either.
+I am not a fan of the soggy and flavorless pizza either.
+I am not a fan of the soggy and flavorless pizza from the chain restaurant either.
+* I don't understand how the smell offends anybody.
+I don't understand how the sweet smell of roses and sunshine offends anybody.
+I don't understand how the sweet smell of roses and sunshine from the room down the hallway offends anybody.
+* He was too exhausted to understand anything.
+He was too exhausted from a long football practice to understand anything.
+He was too exhausted from a long football practice in the scorching summer sun to understand anything.
+* I wasn't going with anyone.
+I wasn't going to attend the dance with anyone.
+I wasn't going to attend the first formal middle school dance with anyone.
+* There isn't cake anywhere in this city.
+There isn't cake that reminds me of home anywhere in this city.
+There isn't moist, chocolately, layered cake that reminds me of home anywhere in this city.
+* I doubt that he did anything to our bags.
+I doubt that the upstanding bellman that checked us in did anything to our bags.
+I doubt that the upsatnding bellman that checked us in at the luxury hotel did anything to our bags.
+* Carl can't enjoy the symphony anymore.
+Carl can't enjoy the syphony that does not play on Tuesdays anymore.
+Carl can't enojoy the sympony with an obnoxious that does not play on Tuesdays anymore.
+* I don't care for music either.
+I don't care for music that is full of explitives either.
+I don't care for music that is full of explitives and loud instrumentals either.